amarpandav/react-vite-sample-app/README.md

     - {params.productId}

 ## useRouteError()
+-  hook is used in React Router to retrieve error details that were thrown inside a route's loader or during rendering.
 - const error = useRouteError() as {data: {message?: string; stack?: string}; status?: number};
   - error?.data?.message
   - error?.data?.stack